SethDart/vdr_pi/PI_MANAGER_Frontend1.md

 1. Make these changes on a new branch "frontend1" or "ci" (if possible).
 1. Keep your currently working "master" branch intact.
 1. Rename CMakeLists.txt ----> CMakeLists.save.txt for reference
-1. Rename cmake files adding "save" for reference
+1. Rename the cmake directory ---> "cmake.save" for reference
 1. Keep any other specialized plugin directories
-1. Keep these directories too:
+1. Keep these directories too, don't over-write them!:
 - Include
 - Data
 - src